MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/MessageDialog.md

 ### Text

 The primary text of the message dialog.
 If the dialog has a secondary text, this will appear as the title.

-Since: 2.10
+DeleteMsgDialog

 The **Gnome::GObject::Value** type of property *text* is `G_TYPE_STRING`.

 ### Use Markup

 `1` if the primary text of the dialog includes Pango markup.
 See `pango_parse_markup()`.

-Since: 2.10
+DeleteMsgDialog

 The **Gnome::GObject::Value** type of property *use-markup* is `G_TYPE_BOOLEAN`.

 ### Secondary Text

-The secondary text of the message dialog.
-Since: 2.10
+The secondary text of the message dialog.DeleteMsgDialog

 The **Gnome::GObject::Value** type of property *secondary-text* is `G_TYPE_STRING`.

 ### Use Markup in secondary

 `1` if the secondary text of the dialog includes Pango markup.
-See `pango_parse_markup()`.
-Since: 2.10
+See `pango_parse_markup()`.DeleteMsgDialog

 The **Gnome::GObject::Value** type of property *secondary-use-markup* is `G_TYPE_BOOLEAN`.

 ### Message area

 The **Gnome::Gtk3::Box** that corresponds to the message area of this dialog.
-See `gtk_message_dialog_get_message_area()` for a detailed description of this area.
-Since: 2.22 Widget type: GTK_TYPE_WIDGET
+See `gtk_message_dialog_get_message_area()` for a detailed description of this area.DeleteMsgDialog Widget type: GTK_TYPE_WIDGET

 The **Gnome::GObject::Value** type of property *message-area* is `G_TYPE_OBJECT`.